dsoto/ENSP_338/syllabus/338-syllabus.md

 class for learning purposes.
 Using devices for social networks or other uses during class time is strongly discouraged.

+- Willingness to take risks and experiment

+I frequently try new approaches to teaching and learning.
+These are always with the intention of making this class as beneficial to you as possible.

 ## Course Schedule

+We will begin with the basics of electrical theory and investment theory, giving us a foundation for estimating circuit behavior and the financial costs of technologies.
+We will then cover practical aspects of utilities and the way we sell electricity.
+We'll next cover AC and three-phase electricity and safety.
+We cover the main loads that electricity power which are lighting and motors.
+We will cover both theory and practical aspects of each of these.
+The course will end with optional topics that will include smart grid technology and climate impacts of electricity.

 |   Lecture | Date            | Topic                      |
 |----------:|:----------------|:---------------------------|